 - Children's Emotional Wellbeing Service Northorpe Hall

 Emotional Wellbeing Service, supporting young people aged 5-18 who's emotional and mental health difficulties are impacting on their day to day lives, to help them back to health.
 Help families with young children deal with the challenges they face.
 We support parents as they learn to cope, improve their confidence and build better lives for their children.
-Supporting the mental and emotional health of children and young people A children's mental health charity Emotional support, counselling and therapeutic play for children and young people aged 3-21 years.
-The UK’s leading charity committed to improving the emotional wellbeing and mental health of children and young people.
-Young people can attend the Wrenthorpe Centre from eleven to sixteen years of age if they have a medical condition which prevents them from attending their usual school/academy, referrals are made by a medical consultant.
+Supporting the mental and emotional health of children and young people.
+A children's mental health charity.
+Emotional support, counselling and therapeutic play for children and young people aged 3-21 years.
+The UK's leading charity committed to improving the emotional wellbeing and mental health of children and young people.
+Young people can attend the Wrenthorpe Centre from 11 to 16 years of age if they have a medical condition which prevents them from attending their usual school/academy.
+Referrals are made by a medical consultant.
 An innovative recovery college designed to support local people aged 18 years and over in their recovery from mental and physical ill-health.
-A directory of local mental health services for all ages Mental health support for adults
+A directory of local mental health services for all ages.
+Mental health support for adults.

-- NHS Calderdale and Huddersfield: Children's Therapy Services includes physiotherapists, Speech and Language Therapists
+- NHS Calderdale and Huddersfield: Children's Therapy Services includes physiotherapists, speech and language therapists and occupational therapists

 - Local organisations - Deafness

 - CONTACT: Tips to manage your child's behaviour